 Locating Mobile Sociality: Online Dating and the Chinese City

-The story of affective interaction through computer-mediated communication dates probably back to the early days of the medium, to the little chronicled phenomena of mailing-list flirting, multi-user dungeon (MUD) flings, steamy private chat-room conversations, and discussion board romances.
+The story of affective interaction through computer-mediated communication dates back to the early days of the medium, to the little chronicled phenomena of mailing-list flirting, multi-user dungeon (MUD) flings, steamy private chat-room conversations, and discussion board romances.
 It is only in the late nineties, though, that attention begins to be given to the corporate developments of online affective practices, with commercial platforms designed specifically for the increasing numbers of users looking at the Internet as a new opportunity for desire and romance.
 As Orr recognizes, online courtship has never been a straightforward issue, its different aspects and individual preferences weaving "a story that was far more complex than I'd imagined.
 Internet dating [...] had started changing the way in which people socialized in some pretty profound ways”.
 These social shifts involved "multiple dates with different people in a single week" and "searching on your cell phone for someone near the coffee shop you were in", practices that were supposedly "starting to upset traditional notions of courtship".

-The efforts to understand why people prefer mediated interaction to actual encounters has been often grounded on the larger theorization of the media in question.
+The efforts to understand why people prefer mediated interaction to actual encounters have been often grounded on the larger theorization of the media in question.
 It is thus under the looming presence of the concept of cyberspace, portrayed as seductive, seemingly imaginary, egalitarian and risky, that Ben-Ze'ev frames his question, “At any moment, millions of people across the globe are surfing that space, socializing with each other or having romantic affairs.
 The number is growing by the minute.
 What is the lure of the Net?”
 Different approaches have often rested on similar assumptions of a fundamental separation between online and offline lives, and of the defective nature of a mostly asynchronous, anonymous and textual computer-mediated communication.
 In the case of online affective practices, this has led to inquiries about the relational implications of new media and the ways in which “online relationships substitute for, complement, conflict with, amplify, or innovate new types of relationships”.

 In reviewing the relevant literature, our impression is that online dating research has yet to catch up, methodologically and theoretically, with leading edge of media studies in general, remaining wedded to early debates "dominated by the image of a Gibsonian cyberspace in which users would lose consciousness of the real world and lose themselves in a universe of abstract forms and disembodied perspectives".
 It is not surprising, for this kind of research, to espouse portrayals of online dating as inherently positive (revolutionary or liberating) or negative (addictive or vilifying).
-In opposition to this, by ditching rigid separations between the online and the offline, and by rejecting conceptions of technologically-mediated communication as defective or lacking in significant ways, we postulate the embedment of digital media in everyday life as a move towards "the contemporary debate [which] has shifted onto the terrain of globalizations".
+In opposition to this, by ditching rigid separations between the online and the offline, and by rejecting conceptions of technologically-mediated communication as defective or lacking in significant ways, we postulate the embedding of digital media into everyday life as a move towards "the contemporary debate [which] has shifted onto the terrain of globalizations".
 Ten years after Terranova's invigorating portrayal of media studies, we would take one step forward and shift our inquiry towards the terrain of localizations.